Accolade Wines: History

+Thomas Hardy and Sons

 Accolade Wines traces its beginning to Thomas Hardy and Sons, a company founded in 1853 which grew to become Australia's largest winemaker.
 The company headquarters are in Old Reynella, South Australia.

 At 20 years of age, Thomas Hardy arrived in South Australia after sailing from the English county of Devon in 1850.
 He worked at Reynella Farm for John Reynell, then drove cattle to the Victorian goldfields.
 Hardy used the money he had earned to purchase a property on the banks of the River Torrens, which he named 'Bankside'.
 Shiraz and Grenache vines were planted on the Bankside property.
 Wine was sold locally and in England, and the profits enabled Hardy to buy the Tintara Vineyard Company about 1876.
 Hardy steadily expanded the company over the years, purchasing a bottling plant at Mile End, cellars on Currie Street in Adelaide, and a disused flour mill in McLaren Vale.

 In 1938, then chairman Tom Mayfield Hardy was killed in an aeroplane crash along with other leading South Australian winemakers.
 His cousin, Kenneth Hardy, became chairman.
 In 1968, the company established extensive vineyards in the Padthaway area.
 In 1976, Thomas Hardy and Sons made its first corporate acquisition by purchasing the London-based Emu Wine Company, which included Houghton (Western Australia's largest winery) and Morphett Vale.

-In 1989 the company sold a portion of the Houghton Estate known as "Oakover Grounds" to a Swan Valley family.

 In 1982, the company purchased Chateau Reynella, where Thomas Hardy had first worked, and converted it to its headquarters.
+In 1989, the company sold a portion of the Houghton Estate known as "Oakover Grounds" to a Swan Valley family.
 Further expansion came in 1992, when Thomas Hardy & Sons merged with Berri Renmano Limited to form what then became Australia's second largest wine group, BRL Hardy Limited.

 In 2003, the brands of BRL Hardy and those of Constellation Brands were merged to create the world's largest international wine business.
 BRL Hardy Limited was renamed The Hardy Wine Company.
 In 2006, Constellation Brands acquired Vincor International, adding the West Australian brands of Amberley and Goundrey to the Hardy portfolio.
 On 31 March 2008, The Hardy Wine Company changed its name to Constellation Wines Australia.